 - Women who have contra-indications to oestrogen therapy (another alternative is the injectable progestogen-only contraception, Depo-Provera®).

-- Diabetes is not a contra-indication to using Nexplanon®.
+- Diabetes - it is not a contra-indication to using Nexplanon®.

-- Breast-feeding is not a contra-indication to using Nexplanon®.
+- Breast-feeding - it is not a contra-indication to using Nexplanon®.

-- Migraine (with or without aura) is not a contra-indication to using Nexplanon®.
+- Migraine (with or without aura) - it is not a contra-indication to using Nexplanon®.

-- Body mass index (BMI) >30 kg/m2: higher body weight is not a not contra-indication to using Nexplanon®, indeed it has many advantages over the combined oral contraceptive pill (COCP) for women at increased risk of VTE due to BMI.
+- Body mass index (BMI) >30 kg/m2- higher body weight is not a not contra-indication to using Nexplanon®, indeed it has many advantages over the combined oral contraceptive (COC) pill for women at increased risk of VTE due to BMI.
 Because blood levels of etonogestrel are lower in the third year of use in women with a BMI >35 kg/m2, the SPC suggests 'earlier than usual removal/replacement in heavier women'.
-However, there is no evidence to support this requirement and the Faculty of Sexual and Reproductive Healthcare (FSRH) recommends only that women are informed of the manufacturer's recommendation but advised that there is no evidence to support it.
-They recommend taking into account other factors such as bleeding patterns and previous fertility when considering early replacement, and that a cut-off of 70 kg is a reasonable one.
-Some authors suggest that early replacement in patients of higher body weight who begin to cycle regularly is a pragmatic response.
+However, there is no evidence to support this requirement and the Faculty of Sexual and Reproductive Healthcare (FSRH) recommends only that women be informed of the manufacturer's recommendation but advised that there is no evidence to support it.
+It recommends taking into account other factors such as bleeding patterns and previous fertility when considering early replacement, and that a cut-off of 70 kg is a reasonable one.
+Some authors suggest a pragmatic response is to have early replacement in patients of higher body weight, who begin to cycle regularly.

 All patients should be carefully counselled before insertion - supplemented by a suitable patient information leaflet.